mizu.js

 Modeling

-Bind an element's attribute value in a bi-directional manner.
+Bind an <input>, <select> or <textarea> element's value attribute in a bi-directional manner.

 <select ::value="foo">